LEQO-Framework/leqo-backend/docs/usage/annotations.rst

 One output is defined as a single alias (:class:`~openqasm3.ast.AliasStatement`) with a single `@leqo.output` annotation.

+* One qubit may only be used in one output at most
 * Outputs may be concatenated from multiple non-contiguous blocks of memory.
 * Output indices must be selected from a contiguous range of integers starting at `0` No skips, no duplicates